Welcome to Downtown

-In Austin's ever-chaning hub, you're never far from a bit of history.
+In Austin's ever-changing hub, you're never far from a bit of history.
 The pink-granite State Capitol looming over Congress Avenue has been a constant since Edwin Waller, the city's first mayor, drew up the original 1839 blueprints.
 While the impressive Capitol continues to form the city's nucleus, Austin has radiated energetically from the center.
-The historic Driskill Hotel rubs shoulders with glass high rises, coworking spackes and world class music venues.
+The historic Driskill Hotel rubs shoulders with glass high rises, co-working spaces, and world-class music venues.
 Austin's frontier spirit lives on in the creative energy of entrepreneurs, tech companies, and start-ups, both homegrown and relocation from elsewhere.

 What to Expect

 - Historic theaters, music venues, and The Capitol

 - No yard work and tons of amenities

 Downtown is abuzz with "the latest".
 The local joke is that the official bird of Austin is the construction crane.
 Amidst the glittering new skyscrapers and shops and restaurants, downtown's wide sidewalks hum with office workers and scooter-riding visitors.
 Every March, you'll feel like you are in the center of the music and culture universe when South by Southwest comes to town.

 Despite the concrete and glass, downtown Austin is not just about moving and shaking.
 Lady Bird Lake is an urban dweller's oasis where people (and their pups) enjoy the hike and bike trail and kayak or paddleboard on the calm water.